popostudiolab/popostudiolab.github.io/_debug/tap-detection-esp32.md

 ---
 ## What I'm Building

-I'm building POPO — an autonomous emotional desk companion.
-It's a 10cm egg-shaped robot with a screen face that responds to how you touch it.
+POPO bot touch is an autonomous emotional desk companion/robot.
+It's a cube-shaped robot with a screen face that responds to how you move it.
 You can't command it.
 Instead, it maintains internal "pressure" states (rest, social, curiosity, overstimulation) that shift based on your interactions.
-For this project, I am using ESP32-S3-LCD-1.69 (Waveshare) and it comes with QMI8658 IMU.
+For this project, I am using the ESP32-S3-LCD-1.69 (Waveshare) board, which comes with a QMI8658 IMU.

 **Why I needed gesture detection:**
 - **Taps** → Build social pressure → POPO shows HAPPY, GIGGLE, SMUG expressions (gifs)